NATURE-BASED EDUCATION HELPS CHILDREN GROW

 Connection is the key to parenting

 Kids don’t need or want control.
 They value connection!
-What happens when parents and children are connected ?
-Here comes active listening, empathy, calm communication, mutual attention, joined efforts, pleasure to share time together.
+What happens when parents and children are connected?
+Active listening, empathy, calm communication, mutual attention, joined efforts, pleasure to share time together… just to name a few effects.

 Walking along the child as a guide